-"Defending the Fire," an exploration of the Native American warrior, will debut at 8 p.m.
-Monday, Aug.
-14 on S.W.
+"Defending the Fire," an exploration of the Native American warrior, debuted in August on S.W.
 Virginia Public Television.
+It will appear on other public television stations across the country.

 In the 57-minute documentary, Santa Fe, New Mexico-based filmmaker and producer Pamela Pierce looks at the lore and history of warrior images and shows the complex reality and how it differs from common stereotypes.
 She attempts to understand the motives of a Native American military soldier, fighting for America in world wars and conflict, even when citizenship and voting rights were denied.